ory/docs/docs/keto/contributing.md

 # First you clone the original repository
 git clone git@github.com:ory/ory/keto.git

-# Next you add a git remote that is your fork:
+# Next you add a git remote that's your fork:
 git remote add fork git@github.com:<YOUR-GITHUB-USERNAME-HERE>/ory/keto.git

 # Next you fetch the latest changes from origin for master: